asu-cactus/DFInferBench/README.md

 <!-- tocstop -->

 ## System requirements
+We used AWS EC2 r4.x2large for CPU platforms and g4dn.2xlarge for GPU platforms in our benchmark, both of them run Ubuntu 20.04.
+Our code should run well on any Ubuntu machines, but the results from other type of machines should not be directly compared with the results in our paper.
 ## Installation
 ### PostgreSQL
 We used PostgreSQL to manage data for non-netsDB platforms.
 Please refer to [here](https://www.postgresql.org/download/) to install it.
 We used the default username and password in our code.
 Please either leave it as default, or modify the username and password in the `config.json` file.

+### Kaggle
+Some datasets are download from Kaggle, so you need to create a Kaggle account and download Kaggle API credentials ([here](https://github.com/Kaggle/kaggle-api) for details)
 ### Platforms and other tools
 It is recommended to use [conda](https://docs.conda.io/en/latest/miniconda.html) to manage your environment because one of the required package, TVM, is much easier to be installed using `conda`.
 TVM also recommends a Python version of 3.7.X+ or 3.8.X+, so we also recommend to create a conda virtual environment with Python 3.7 or 3.8.
 ```bash